raiizoor/ProjectSimpleWithFlask/README.md

 _**Tools used**_ :hammer_and_wrench:

-Python, Flask, JavaScript and Jquery, JS and JQ were used for render images.
+* Python 3
+* Flask
+* Flask-mysqldb
+* JavaScript
+* Jquery
+* Bootstrap

 <h1> How Running Project your System :rocket:</h1>

-First shall create environment python using command _**python -m venv .venv**_
+1. First shall create environment python using command _**python -m venv .venv**_

-You need install Mysql Server and Mysqlclient for [Python Extension Packages for Windows](https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient) <- Link for download.
+2. You need install Mysql Server and Mysqlclient for [Python Extension Packages for Windows](https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysqlclient) <- Link for download.

 ![!image](ImagesAndGif-forProject/PythonExtension.png)

-Next you shall to give command in your enmviroment make install, to install packages from flask needed to run the application :construction_worker:
+3. Next you shall to give command in your enmviroment make install, to install packages from flask needed to run the application :construction_worker:

-Run prepara_banco.py - will create db
+4. Run prepara_banco.py - will create db

-Run jogoteca.py - finish!!! :rocket: Now your system is runing
+5. Run jogoteca.py - finish!!! :rocket: Now your system is runing

 Screen the Login, list from Games and list from Users.